 Whether you choose family law mediation or litigation, one of the first things on your mind may be your children.
 You’ll need to decide who they will live with before the divorce is finalized and sometimes make a temporary order for your child’s custody during the divorce process.

 There are two major types of custody situations: sole and joint custody.
 When a parent has sole custody of a child, that parent has physical custody of the child, in that the child lives only with that parent.
 While the parents may share legal custody, which includes access to the child’s school and medical records, sole custody means that the child lives with only one parent.

 Joint custody gives custody to both parents, which will be shared based on an agreed-upon time schedule.
 For example, you may be seeking joint custody, but your spouse lives closer to the child’s school than you do.
 If agreed on, you might have custody on the weekends, but your spouse will have custody during the school week.

 Typically, one parent (the custodial parent) has more of the responsibility for the child than the noncustodial parent.
 Since the responsibility for the child is rarely split equally, you may need to make a child support agreement as well.

 Family law in Wisconsin dictates that child support is typically decided by how many children you have.
-For example, you might have sole custody of the child, so your spouse pays the child support.
 If you only have one child, your child support will be 17 percent of your spouse’s income.
 That percentage will grow depending on the number of children, topping out at 34 percent for five or more children.